Teaching Armenian in the Diaspora

 Method of Delivery

 · In-person class hours are delivered in residence during a 4-week intensive summer program.
 This is situated in an immersive, creative, youth summer camp environment, organized by the Gulbenkian Foundation.
-In 2020, the dates of this camp will be July 12 to August 7.
+In 2021, the dates of this camp will be July 12 to August 7.
 The camp provides a learning laboratory for observation of innovative language teaching methods.
 The distance component of the program lasts throughout the school year.
+In case of restrictions due to the pandemy, an online program will be offered instead.

 · There are 4 modes of study, totaling 103 hours.
 These include classes, seminars, workshops, and training in a novel foreign language.
 In addition to these hours, students engage in supervised observation of language acquisition through the summer camp, and participate actively in mentoring as they apply new techniques in their classroom throughout the year (practicum).
 These are validated through the submission of a thesis and/or oral exam, and videos of classroom implementation.